 As we have emphasized before, cyber resilience can only be attained when the board and C-suite are fully engaged in the cyber transformation agenda.
 The best way to align the cybersecurity function and the board is to give the CISO direct access to the board.
 That way, the board can ask key questions and gain undiluted visibility into the enterprise's key risks and strategic priorities.
 An alternative approach for boards that lack technical expertise is to invite outside management consultants with proven ability to inform the board if they are over or underspending cybersecurity.
 Some of the key questions the board should ask include:

 Learn how to lead cyber resiliency from our CISO Playbooks.
-Visit us at Cyber Leadership Institute today.
+Check our free resources today.